 The universe list of public school systems, including both independent school district governments and dependent school systems, is updated using directory files of local education agencies maintained by the U.S. Department of Education, National Center for Education Statistics.
 Discrepancies between the various files are examined and the GMAF is revised as necessary following Census Bureau classification criteria.
 In addition the GMAF is updated based on information obtained directly from various state education agencies.
-These units are included in the 2012 preliminary Census counts.
+These units are included in the final Census counts.

 Data Collection Schedule

 Data collection for the GUS followed this schedule:

 |Early notice postcard||July 18, 2011|

 |Second mailing of form||January 24, 2012|

 |End of collection period for preliminary counts||July 23, 2012|

 |End of collection period for final counts||April 15, 2013|